NilFoundation/placeholder/crypto3/libs/math/docs/introduction.md

 ### Geometric sequence

 The geometric sequence domain is of size _m_ and is applied for more general cases.
 The domain applies a basis conversion algorithm between the monomial and the Newton bases.
-The domain takes advantage of further simplications to Newton evaluation and interpolation by choosing sample points that form a geometric progression, _a\_n = r^(n-1)_, see
+The domain takes advantage of further simplifications to Newton evaluation and interpolation by choosing sample points that form a geometric progression, _a\_n = r^(n-1)_, see
 \[BS05\].